 With the unflinching support of the ruling ZANU-PF party, the influential war veterans and the army, Mugabe’s only potential replacement seems to be his wife Grace Mugabe.

 Grace is quoted to have said that, “I know that President Robert Mugabe is 91 years old, but he is the best leader we have, I am going to be learning from him.”

 35 years and still counting Zimbabwe goes to the polls in 2018 and Mugabe is expected to seek reelection all things being equal.

 Paul Biya of Cameroon

 Biya before becoming president served as Prime Minister under President Ahmadou Ahidjo.
-Like Dos Santos, he took over after resignation of Ahidjo in November 1982.
+He took over after resignation of Ahidjo in November 1982.

 There were calls by party members during the 31st anniversary of ruling Cameroon People’s Democratic Movement demanding that Biya should be the ruling party’s candidate when next Cameroon goes to the polls despite his 33 year in charge.